The genealogy of branching Brownian motion with absorption: Introduction

-Bertoin and Le Gall \cite{beleg00} showed how to define precisely the notion of the genealogy of a continuous-state branching process.
-They found that the genealogy of Neveu's continuous-state branching process is given by the Bolthausen-Sznitman coalescent.
-These results were extended in \cite{bbcemsw}, where it was shown that the genealogy of any continuous-state branching process whose branching mechanism is of the form $\Psi(u) = au + bu \log u$ can still be described by the Bolthausen-Sznitman coalescent.
-This connection between the Bolthausen-Sznitman coalescent and Neveu's continuous-state branching process played a central role in Bovier and Kurkova's analysis of Derrida's generalized random energy model \cite{bovkur}.
-A survey of this material can be found in \cite{ensaios}.
+Bertoin and Le Gall~\cite{beleg00} showed how to define precisely the notion of the genealogy of a continuous-state branching process.
+They found that the genealogy of Neveu's continuous-state branching process is given by the Bolthausen--Sznitman coalescent.
+These results were extended in~\cite{bbcemsw}, where it was shown that the genealogy of any continuous-state branching process whose branching mechanism is of the form $\Psi(u) = au + bu \log u$ can still be described by the Bolthausen--Sznitman coalescent.
+This connection between the Bolthausen--Sznitman coalescent and Neveu's continuous-state branching process played a central role in Bovier and Kurkova's analysis of Derrida's generalized random energy model~\cite{bovkur}.
+A survey of this material can be found in~\cite{ensaios}.